-11.6 The Customer consents to the electronic transmission of bills.
-SIT may also use couriers or agents for billing purposes.
-Bills will be sent to the Customer’s e-mail address provided for general purposes.
+11.5 The customer consents to the electronic transmission of invoices.
+Couriers or agents may also be used for billing purposes.
+Invoices will be sent to the customer’s e-mail address provided for general purposes.

-11.7 If the market conditions have changed, or if the procurement costs have materially changed, SIT has the right to adjust the prices for subscribed STACKIT Cloud Services in line with such changes, observing a notice period of no less than four (4) weeks; for Reserved STACKIT Cloud Services subscribed, any such increase will be permissible for the first time upon expiry of the agreed minimum term.
-Unless the Customer objects to such price adjustment by written notification to SIT within ten (10) days of receipt of the relevant notice, said adjustment will be deemed to have been accepted.
-In its notice of modification, SIT will expressly advise the Customer of the legal consequences, the time limit and the date of entry into effect.
+11.6 If the market conditions have changed, or if the procurement costs have materially changed, the Provider has the right to adjust the prices for subscribed STACKIT Cloud Services in line with such changes, observing a notice period of no less than four (4) weeks; for Reserved STACKIT Cloud Services subscribed, any such increase will be permissible for the first time upon expiration of the agreed minimum term.
+Unless the customer objects to such price adjustment by written notification to the Provider within ten (10) days of receipt of the relevant notice, said adjustment will be deemed to have been accepted.
+In its notice of modification, the Provider will expressly advise the customer of the legal consequences, the time limit and the date of entry into effect.

-11.8 The Customer’s right to set off may only be exercised with counterclaims that are uncontested, ripe for adjudication or have been declared final and binding by a court of law.
-Likewise, the Customer’s right of retention may only be exercised vis-à-vis SIT with claims that are uncontested or have been declared final and binding by a court of law.
-Claims against SIT may not be assigned; this does not apply within the scope of section 354a of the German Commercial Code (Handelsgesetzbuch – HGB).
+11.7 The customer’s right to set off may only be exercised with counterclaims that are uncontested, ripe for adjudication or have been declared final and binding by a court of law.
+Likewise, the customer’s right of retention may only be exercised with claims that are uncontested or have been declared final and binding by a court of law.
+Claims against the Provider may not be assigned; this does not apply within the scope of section 354a of the German Commercial Code (Handelsgesetzbuch – HGB).

-11.9 SIT has the right to only perform outstanding deliveries or services against advance payment or the provision of security if SIT becomes aware of circumstances that are fit to materially impair the Customer’s creditworthiness and that jeopardize the settlement of SIT’s outstanding claims by the Customer under the relevant contractual relationship.
+11.8 The Provider has the right to only perform outstanding deliveries or services against advance payment or the provision of security if the Provider becomes aware of circumstances that are fit to materially impair the customer’s creditworthiness and that jeopardize the settlement of outstanding claims by the customer under the relevant contractual relationship.

-12.1 The contractually agreed quality of subscribed STACKIT Cloud Services is set out in the underlying Service Level Agreements and/or the Service Description, in particular the availability provision contained therein.
+12.1 The contractually agreed quality of subscribed STACKIT Cloud Services is set out in the underlying Service Certificates and/or the Service Description, in particular the availability details contained therein.

-12.2 The Customer must report any defects without undue delay after having become aware of them.
-Any notices of defects communicated by the Customer must contain, in particular, the following: (i) a detailed description of the incident; (ii) particulars regarding time and duration of the disruption; (iii) number and location(s) of any persons affected; and (iv) a description of the Customer’s attempts to remedy the defect after its occurrence.
-To the extent reasonable, the Customer must take measures that would facilitate the identification of defects and their causes.
+12.2 The customer must report any defects without undue delay after having become aware of them.
+Any notices of defects communicated by the customer must contain, in particular, the following: (i) a detailed description of the incident; (ii) particulars regarding time and duration of the disruption; and (iii) number and location(s) of any persons affected.
+To the extent reasonable, the customer must take measures that would facilitate the identification of defects and their causes.

-12.3 The Customer’s right to remedy the defect (Selbstvornahme) in accordance with section 536a (2) BGB is excluded.
+12.3 The customer’s right to remedy the defect itself (Selbstvornahme) in accordance with section 536a (2) BGB is excluded.

-12.4 Where the availability details contained in the Service Level Agreement and/or the Service Description on which the subscribed STACKIT Cloud Service is based have not been complied with (“Availability Deficit“), the Customer has the right to report the Availability Deficit in text form to SIT within two (2) weeks of receipt of invoice for the respective billing period of the relevant subscription, stating the subscribed STACKIT Cloud Service affected (“Availability Deficit Notice“).
-For accurately reported Availability Deficits, SIT will provide the Customer with a credit for the next following billing period, which credit will amount to a certain percentage of the agreed fee for the subscription of the STACKIT Cloud Service, as shown in the Service Level Agreement and/or the service agreement; this credit will reduce the fee that the Customer will have to pay for the next billing period.
-Any Availability Deficit Notices from the Customer that SIT receives late, or not at all, will not be taken into consideration.
+12.4 Where the availability details contained in the Service Certificate and/or the Service Description on which the subscribed STACKIT Cloud Service is based have not been complied with (“Availability Deficit“), the customer has the right to report the Availability Deficit in text form to the Provider within two (2) weeks of receipt of invoice for the respective billing period of the relevant Subscription, stating the subscribed STACKIT Cloud Service affected (“Availability Deficit Notice“).
+For accurately reported Availability Deficits, the Provider will provide the customer with a credit for the next following billing period, which credit will amount to a certain percentage of the agreed fee for the Subscription of the STACKIT Cloud Service, as shown in the Service Certificate and/or the Service Description; this credit will reduce the fee that the customer will have to pay for the next billing period.
+Any Availability Deficit Notices from the customer that the Provider receives late, or not at all, will not be taken into consideration.

-12.5 The Customer’s rights due to defects of the STACKIT Cloud Services are excluded if the Customer has made changes to the STACKIT Cloud Services subscribed, or arranged for any such changes to be made, without SIT’s consent, unless the Customer demonstrates that these changes had no undue impact on SIT’s analysis and elimination of such defects.
+12.5 The customer’s rights due to defects in the STACKIT Cloud Services are excluded if the customer has made changes to the STACKIT Cloud Services subscribed, or arranged for any such changes to be made, without the Provider’s consent, unless the customer demonstrates that these changes had no undue impact on the analysis and elimination of such defects.

 13. Rights of use and licensing provisions

-13.2 In addition, the Customer is granted the right to access the subscribed STACKIT Cloud Service for the duration of the subscription; this right is limited to the subscribed scope of use.
-The Customer is not entitled to use the STACKIT Cloud Services beyond the use permitted under these provisions and the underlying Service Level Agreement and/or Service Description or permit third parties to use said services or make said services available to third parties.
-Specifically, the Customer may not sell STACKIT Cloud Services, or parts thereof, or cede them to third parties; the foregoing shall not affect the customer’s right to use the subscribed STACKIT Cloud Services as a basis for its own products (e.g., Software as a Service) and then offer these to the customer’s end customers provided that the agreed terms of the Subscription so permit or are complied with; the customer accepts that its end customers’ conduct, whether in the form of an act, omission or forbearance, shall be attributed to the customer.
-Otherwise, clause 1 applies analogously to the STACKIT Cloud Services subscribed.
+13.2 In addition, the customer is granted the right to access the subscribed STACKIT Cloud Service for the duration of the Subscription; this right is limited to the subscribed scope of use.
+The customer is not entitled to use the STACKIT Cloud Services beyond the use permitted under these provisions and the underlying Service Certificate and/or Service Description or permit third parties to use said services or make said services available to third parties.
+Specifically, the customer may not sell STACKIT Cloud Services, or parts thereof, or cede them to third parties; the foregoing shall not affect the customer’s right to use the subscribed STACKIT Cloud Services as a basis for its own products (e.g., Software as a Service) and then offer these to the customer’s end customers provided that the agreed terms of the Subscription so permit or are complied with; the customer accepts that its end customers’ conduct, whether in the form of an act, omission or forbearance, shall be attributed to the customer.
+Otherwise, clause 1 applies mutatis mutandis to the STACKIT Cloud Services subscribed.

-13.3 If the subscribed STACKIT Cloud Service includes programs or software of third-party producers, the licensing provisions of these third-party producers will also apply to such programs or software.
-The Customer shall ensure compliance with the licensing provisions of any third-party producers.
-The Customer can view the licensing provisions of third-party manufacturers within the relevant Service Certificate of the respective STACKIT Cloud Service; the Customer must accept them when purchasing a subscription.
+13.3 If the subscribed STACKIT Cloud Service includes programs or software of third-party manufacturers, the license terms of these third-party manufacturers will also apply to such programs or software.
+The customer shall ensure compliance with the license terms of any third-party manufacturers.
+The customer can view the license terms of third-party manufacturers within the relevant Service Certificate of the respective STACKIT Cloud Service; the customer accepts them when entering into a Subscription.

-13.4 Whenever the Customer’s rights of use to programs or software end that are limited in time, the Customer must delete all such programs and software, including any copies, and confirm deletion in text form upon SIT’s request.
-If statutory retention obligations require the Customer to retain any such software and programs, the Customer’s obligation to delete will arise when the statutory retention obligations end.
+13.4 Whenever the customer’s license to use programs or software for a limited term expires, the customer must delete all such programs and software, including any copies, and confirm deletion in text form upon the Provider’s request.
+If statutory retention obligations require the customer to retain any such software and programs, the customer’s obligation to delete will arise when the statutory retention obligations end.

 14. Breach of third-party rights, indemnification claims

-14.1 Where STACKIT Cloud Services breach third-party rights, SIT will, at its choice, either procure, at its own cost, the required license to use the infringed rights or modify the relevant services in such a way that they no longer infringe rights but are still in concordance with the contractual agreements.
-If SIT is unable to achieve this within an appropriate period of time, the Customer will be entitled to terminate the affected subscription with immediate effect (special termination right).
+14.1 Where STACKIT Cloud Services infringe third-party rights, the Provider will, at its choice, either procure, at its own cost, the required license to use the infringed rights or modify the relevant services in such a way that they no longer infringe rights but are still in concordance with the contractual agreements.
+If the Provider is unable to achieve this within an appropriate period of time, the customer will be entitled to terminate the affected Subscription with immediate effect (special right of termination).

-14.2 Provided that SIT has acted willfully or negligently with regard to such breach of third-party rights in connection with the provision of STACKIT Cloud Services, and the Customer has informed SIT without undue delay about the assertion of claims for an alleged breach of third-party rights by STACKIT Cloud Services, and the Customer cedes the entire legal defense to SIT upon request and assists SIT to a reasonable extent in averting any such claims, SIT will indemnify the Customer from and against any and all third-party claims that have been declared final and binding by a court of law as well as the associated costs of the legal defense incurred by said third parties.
-The limitation of liability as to the amount pursuant to clause 15 also applies analogously under this clause 2.
+14.2 Provided that the Provider has acted culpably with regard to such infringement of third-party rights in connection with the provision of STACKIT Cloud Services, and the customer has informed the Provider without undue delay about the assertion of claims for an alleged infringement of third-party rights by STACKIT Cloud Services, and the customer cedes the entire legal defense to the Provider upon request and assists the Provider to a reasonable extent in defending against any such claims, the Provider shall indemnify the customer against any and all third-party claims that have been declared final and binding by a court of law as well as the associated costs of the legal defense incurred by said third parties.
+The limitation of liability as to the amount pursuant to clause 15 also applies mutatis mutandis under this clause 2.

-14.3 Provided that the Customer has acted willfully or negligently with regard to any breach of third-party rights in connection with the use of STACKIT Cloud Services (particularly in connection with clause 3) and SIT informs the Customer without undue delay about any claims asserted by third parties for an alleged breach of third-party rights, the Customer shall indemnify SIT from and against any such third-party claims asserted in this context.
+14.3 Provided that the customer has acted culpably with regard to any infringement of third-party rights in connection with the use of STACKIT Cloud Services (particularly in connection with clause 3) and the Provider informs the customer without undue delay about any claims asserted by third parties for an alleged infringement of third-party rights, the customer shall indemnify the Provider from and against any such third-party claims asserted in this context.

-15.1 Regardless of the legal grounds, SIT shall be liable for damages in accordance with statutory provisions in cases of:
+15.1 Regardless of the legal grounds, the Provider shall be liable for damages in accordance with statutory provisions in cases of: